open-mmlab/mmskeleton/README.md

-# Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition
+# ST-GCN

 ## Reminder

-ST-GCN has transferred to **[MMSkeleton](https://github.com/open-mmlab/mmskeleton)**, and keep on developing as an flexible open source toolbox for skeleton-based human understanding.
+ST-GCN has transferred to MMSkeleton, and keep on developing as an flexible open source toolbox for skeleton-based human understanding.

-Custom networks, data loaders and checkpoints of old st-gcn are compatible with mmskeleton.
+Custom networks, data loaders and checkpoints of old st-gcn are compatible with MMSkeleton.

-We will stop supporting this repository soon.
-Please migrate to new **[MMSkeleton](https://github.com/open-mmlab/mmskeleton)**.
+We will **stop supporting** this repository soon.
+Click [here](https://github.com/open-mmlab/mmskeleton) to visit MMSkeleton

 ## Introduction